-A borrower is not eligible for refund of payments dating back to the date the physician certified the total and permanent disability discharge request, or, in the case of a VA total and permanent disability discharge, the date the VA determined that the borrower became unemployable due to a service-connected condition, if the loan is paid in full when the loan holder receives the total and permanent disability discharge request.
+A borrower is not eligible for refund of payments dating back to the date the physician certified the total and permanent disability discharge request, or in the case of a VA TPD discharge, the date the VA determined that the borrower became totally and permanently disabled, if the loan is paid in full when the loan holder receives the total and permanent disability loan discharge request.

-A lender will not process a total and permanent disability loan discharge request for a loan that was paid in full when the lender received the request.
+A lender will not process a total and permanent disability loan discharge request for a loan that was paid in full when the lender received the loan discharge request.